-Stars leave Oppenheimer premiere as Hollywood actors' strike called
+Stars leave Oppenheimer premiere as Hollywood actors go on strike

 - Published

-The Los Angeles-based Screen Actors Guild has officially gone on strike, marking the start of the largest shutdown Hollywood has seen 40 years.
+The Screen Actors Guild has gone on strike, marking the start of the largest shutdown Hollywood has seen in 40 years.

-The union hopes to force streaming giants to agree to demands over issues including a fairer split of profits and better working conditions.
+The union wants streaming giants to agree to a fairer split of profits and better working conditions.

-The strike means that 160,000 performers will join the picket line, joining a separate strike by writers.
+The strike means that 160,000 performers will stop work immediately.

 Stars Cillian Murphy and Emily Blunt left the Oppenheimer premiere as the strike began, according to director Christopher Nolan.

+The union is also asking for a guarantee that artificial intelligence and computer-generated faces and voices will not be used to replace actors.

-On Wednesday, the union - officially known as the Screen Actors Guild-American Federation of Television and Radio Artists, or SAG-AFTRA - was unable to come to an agreement with major studios.
+On Wednesday, the union - officially known as the Screen Actors Guild-American Federation of Television and Radio Artists, or SAG-AFTRA - announced that it was unable to come to an agreement with major studios.

-The breakdown of talks prompted the union's negotiating committee to vote unanimously to recommend that strike action begin.
+Its negotiating committee voted unanimously to recommend strike action.
+It means the vast majority of US film and TV productions will stop production.

+SAG members will be on the picket line on Friday morning, the union's national executive director and chief negotiator, Duncan Crabtree-Ireland, said.

 The group representing the studios, the Alliance of Motion Picture and Television Producers, or AMPTP, said that "a strike is certainly not the outcome we hoped for as studios cannot operate without the performers that bring our TV shows and films to life".

-"The Union has regrettably chosen a path that will lead to financial hardship for countless thousands of people who depend on the industry," its statement added.
+"The union has regrettably chosen a path that will lead to financial hardship for countless thousands of people who depend on the industry," its statement added.

+Fran Drescher, SAG's president, said the strike comes at a "very seminal moment" for actors working in the industry.

+"What's happening to us is happening across all fields of labour," she said.
+"When employers make Wall Street and greed their priority, and they forget about the essential contributors that make the machine run."

-A separate strike by the Writers Guild of America demanding better pay and working conditions has been ongoing since 2 May.
-Some writers have turned to writing projects on the gig economy that are not covered by the contract between the guild and the Alliance of Motion Picture and Television Producers.
+A separate strike by the Writers Guild of America demanding better pay and working conditions has been going since 2 May.
+Some writers have turned to writing projects that are not covered by the contract between the guild and the Alliance of Motion Picture and Television Producers.

 The "double strike" by both unions is the first since 1960, when the SAG was headed by actor and former US President Ronald Reagan.
 The last strike by actors took place in 1980.